 Women- and Minority-Friendly

 Obtaining financing for a small or young business can be hard enough—but for a women or minority owned business it can be much greater.
 As a result, women and minorities often turn to riskier, high-interest lenders that can further complicate their financial situation.
 CDFIs are a much safer alternative.
-Loans are designed specifically to support the financial needs of these underserved communities and fill a gap left by financial system.
+Loans are designed specifically to support the financial needs of these underserved communities and fill a gap left by the financial system.

 Higher Approval Rates